Tim55667757/TKSBrokerAPI/docs/examples/AnomalyVolumesDetector/README.md

 ### Methods

 * The `ConfigDecorator()` method is a wrapper (decorator) for loading configuration files and secrets, controlling the start time of iterations on a schedule, for a single run or in infinite mode, as well as for parameterizing the Trade Manager.
     - Decorator `ConfigDecorator()`:
       - loads settings from configuration files,
       - checks the number of CPU available for parallelization,
       - checks if it's working time (according to crontab settings),
       - launches the Trade Manager once or in infinite mode.

 * The `TradeManager()` method is a manager for initializing, launching and managing parallel pipelines, which will analyze the state of the order book for a specific set of tickers.
     - Manager `TradeManager()`:
       - initializes the reporter (an instance of the `TinkoffBrokerServer()` class for generating reports),
       - updates the cache for instruments once and gets the user's portfolio so that they are not updated on each pipeline once again,
       - starts iteration over all tickers, splits them into sets,
       - each set sends to its own pipeline for parallelization.

+* The `TradeScenario()` class contains methods for implementing the trading scenario logic.
+It has two important methods: `Run()` and `Steps()`.
+    - `Run()` is a runner of trade steps for all given instruments tickers.
+    - `Steps()` is a section for implementing the steps of the trading scenario for one current instrument.

 🚀 Good luck for you in trade automation!
 And profit!